 PMNRF was instituted in 1948 by Jawaharlal Nehru to assist displaced persons from Pakistan.

-Fund is used to tackle natural calamities like floods, cyclones and earthquakes.
+The fund is used to tackle natural calamities like floods, cyclones and earthquakes.
 The fund is also used to help with medical treatment like kidney transplantation, cancer treatment and acid attack.

 Landslides in Himachal Pradesh